vibodhbhosure/vqa-mini-project/README.md

-# 🧠 Visual Question Answering System (Mini Project)
+# 🧠 Visual Question Answering System (IPCV Project)

-This project implements a **Visual Question Answering (VQA)** system that can analyze an image and answer natural language questions about it using a **pretrained BLIP model** from Hugging Face.
+This project implements a **Visual Question Answering (VQA)** system that can analyze a video, extract key scene frames, and answer natural language questions about any selected frame using a **pretrained BLIP model** from Hugging Face.

 ---